Rukeanu/SQL-7/README.md

 | **Denied**                               |                                                                                                                          |
 | Syntax construction                        | `WHERE`                                                                                              |

-Please write a SQL statement that returns the person name and corresponding number of visits in any pizzerias if the person has visited more than 3 times (> 3).Please take a look at the sample of data below.
+Please write a SQL statement that returns the person's name and the corresponding number of visits to any pizzerias if the person has visited more than 3 times (> 3).
+Please take a look at the sample data below.

 | name | count_of_visits |
 | ------ | ------ |